CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Cims-wait-for-taxi-in-middle-of-road.md

 Use [Building Spawn Points](https://steamcommunity.com/sharedfiles/filedetails/?id=2511258910) mod to check the spawn point for **Taxi** on nearby buildings.
 One of them probably has it in a weird location, or doesn't define it at all (in which case game will create one automatically, sometimes in weird location).

-If you can find the problem building, add or move the de/spawn marker, eg. on the pavement or a driveway/parking area in the building.
+If you can find the problem building, add or move the de/spawn marker, e.g. on the pavement or a driveway/parking area in the building.
 Note that it will only fix that specific instance of that building - but there's a button in the mod UI that updates all other instances of that building which can save some time.

 ## Was it Fixed?